Seattle Community Technology History

 2013 Washington State Digital Inclusion Summit held at South Seattle Community College.

-2011 Boost Communities Online minigrants and training begin with support from City Web Team and our Citizens Telecommunications and Technology Advisory Board (CTTAB) members.
+2011 Boost Communities Online minigrants and training begins with support from City Web Team and our Community Technology Advisory Board (CTAB) members.

 2010 Get Online Day starts (changed to Get Online Week in 2011, and Get Online Seattle in 2013).

 2009 Communities Online project begins; leads to assessment and expanded Neighborhoods on the Net directory.

 2008 Washington State passes law defining community technology and digital inclusion programs and creating Community Technology Opportunity Program.
 Seattle Community Technology Program and state Communities Connect Network coalition were instrumental in writing and encouraging this.

 2007 Puget SoundOff youth electronic civic engagement and training project launched, went live in 2008.
 Funded as part of the Comcast franchise agreement. $500,000 in agreement, as well as $15,000 for public computing center equipment.

 2006 SeattleWi-Fi community wi-fi pilot project begins in Columbia City and University Business Districts, four downtown parks and City Hall.
 This lasted six years, though wi-fi in some city facilities continues.

 2006 Seattle hosts national CTCNet (Community Technology Center Network) conference.

 2006 State meeting held which launches Communities Connect Network.

 2002 Brainstorm e-zine launched, monthly community technology newsletter.
 Brainstorm.seattle.gov